The Turing Scheme is the UK government’s global programme to support study and work abroad.

 Eligible destinations include:

-For 2024/5 the University of Reading Malaysia and Henley South Africa are eligible destinations.
+From 2024/5 onwards the University of Reading Malaysia and Henley South Africa are eligible destinations.

 Standard funding rates